Firminger History, Family Crest & Coats of Arms

 Early History of the Firminger family

-Another 185 words (13 lines of text) covering the years 1280, 1524, 1455 and 1487 are included under the topic Early Firminger History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Firminger research.
+Another 93 words (7 lines of text) covering the years 1280, 1524, 1455 and 1487 are included under the topic Early Firminger History in all our PDF Extended History products and printed products wherever possible.

 Firminger Spelling Variations

 Firminger has been spelled many different ways.
 Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Spelling variants included: Firmage, Furmage, Furdmedge, Firminger, Formage, Fromage, Ffirmage and many more.

 Early Notables of the Firminger family (pre 1700)